 The central component of FPL's Energy Control System is the System Control Center (SCC).
 The SCC consists of computer systems used for processing large scientific programs, data communications, power system accounting and control of the power system.
-Each computer has a redundant computer and an automatic throwover to maintain a high degree of reliability.
+Each computer has a redundant computer and an automatic throw-over to maintain a high degree of reliability.

-Data from all the generatingthe generating unitsplants, substations, and interconnections with other power systems, and transmission substations are transmitted to the SCC via reliable dedicated telephone lines therefore must remain reliable.
+Data from all the generating units, substations, and interconnections with other power systems are transmitted to the SCC via reliable dedicated telephone lines.
 Because of FPL's large use of energy purchases, the SCC also collects data from neighboring power systems via computer links to their control centers.
-The SCC can thereby provide for the initial accounting of energy purchases and sales since it collects all the power system measurements and controls all the scheduled/intended energy transactions.
+The SCC can thereby provide for the initial accounting of energy purchases and sales since it collects the power system measurements and controls the scheduled/intended energy transactions.
 Personal computers connected to the SCC then collect all of this data for further processing and billing.
 The SCC also has links to the Load Management computer system.
-This allows the System Operator to control the residential load as needed and its effects on the power system.
+This allows the System Operator to control the residential load as needed

 The most basic function of the SCC is Supervisory Control and Data Acquisition (SCADA).
-(Refer to Section 54.1.5.1) The SCC also performs Automatic Generator Control (AGC) for all of FPL's (non-nuclear) generators.
+(Refer to Section 4.1.5.1) The SCC also performs Automatic Generator Control (AGC) for all of FPL's (non nuclear) generators.
 The AGC program maintains a constant balance between the energy demanded by the customers and the energy supplied, either through FPL generation or purchased from other utilities.
 This balance is maintained by sending control signals to the generators to either increase or decrease their output.
 This control also maintains the system frequency at 60 Hz.
 Another major function of the SCC is to evaluate the security of the power system as conditions change and provide this evaluation as an aid to the operators and dispatchers who are controlling the system.
 These security programs periodically collect a complete set of measurements from SCADA and then perform a series of contingency analyses.
 Potential problems are presented to the operators so that they can be prepared to take action if necessary.